Dendrobium insigne

-Dendrobium insigne, commonly known as the mangrove tartan orchid, is a species of epiphytic or lithophytic orchid native to New Guinea and Indonesia.
+Dendrobium insigne, commonly known as mangrove tartan orchid, is a species of epiphytic or lithophytic orchid native to New Guinea and Indonesia.
 It has crowded, cane-like stems with many leaves arranged in two vertical rows, and short-lived yellow and red flowers in groups of two or three.

 Description

 Dendrobium insigne is an epiphytic or lithophytic herb that has crowded flattened, sometimes arching, cane-like stems up to 1 m long and 4-5 mm wide.
 There are many fleshy, dark green leaves 40-70 mm long and 10-30 mm wide arranged along the canes, the ones in the middle the largest.
 Leaves near the end of the canes are usually very small or absent.
 The flowers are yellow with red or orange markings, strongly fragrant, 25-35 mm long and wide, arranged in groups of two or three.
 The dorsal sepal is 15-20 mm long, about 5 mm wide curves forward with a pointed tip.
 The lateral sepals are curved, 15-20 mm long, 7-9 mm wide and spread widely apart from each other.
 The petals are slightly shorter than the lateral sepals and only half as wide.
 The labellum is white, about 18 mm long and 8 mm wide with three lobes.
 The side lobes are small and sharply pointed and the middle lobe curves downwards with two hairy rows along its midline.
 Flowering occurs sporadically, twice a year with the flowers only lasting about two days.